yasen-yankov/ios-docs/chart/annotations.md

 ### Layer and view annotations###

 The <code>TKChartLayerAnnotation</code> and <code>TKChartViewAnnotations</code> are also point annotations.
 Those allow positioning a layer or a view inside the chart.
-The following code will position an image named *img* at the center of the chart:
+The following code will position an image named *img* at the center of the chart: test

 ```Objective-C
 UIImage *image = [UIImage imageNamed:@"logo"];